When bison attack – again

 For wolves and grizzly bears in Yellowstone National Park, competition over a dead elk dinner has some unexpected results.
 When a bear steals a meal from a wolf pack, the wolves kill less often.

-Bison injure one or two people in Yellowstone a year on average, usually when people approach the animals, according to a 2018 study.
 YELLOWSTONE NATIONAL PARK, Wyo. — A bison has injured a hiker in Yellowstone National Park.
-How the bison hurt the woman Sunday near a trail at the northern end of Yellowstone Lake was not known, but she…
+How the bison hurt the woman Sunday near a trail at the northern end of Yellowstone Lake was not known,

 The large male bear was later shot and killed when it charged wildlife workers investigating the attack.